MECLabTUDA/NCALab/README.md

   * Other MedMNIST tasks
   * FashionMNIST
+  * Detection tasks

-Feel free to create an issue if there is a task you're interested in.
+Feel free to open an issue if there is a particular task or dataset you're interested in.
 However, we will only provide weights for public data.

+## Getting started

+## Cite this work